karahbit/RU_Healthy/Demo2/1_code/1_0_android/Readme_1_0.txt

 For operation instructions please refer to the user_docmenation.pdf file in the documents folder of the github repository.

 FOLDER LAYOUT
+The RU Healthy.apk file is used to install the RU Healthy app as an executatble on your phone.

-The folder contains the android application.
+The SoftwareEngineering.zip folder contains all the files for the Android code.
+This folder contains the android application.
 The Java files are available at this path :  demo1\app\src\main\java\com\example\himabindu\demo1

 We are using Firebase Cloud Database for storing the Physician and Patient data and User authentication purposes.